 Lake Staz is located in a high moor just under an hour's walk from Pontresina or from St. Moritz.
 The water in the moor lakes is warmer than in the big lakes, which makes it an ideal bathing lake in this nevertheless often cooler area.

 Paragliding is the perfect opportunity to take off and enjoy.
-In addition to its popularity with individual paraglider pilots, passenger flights have also become a regular part of mountain sports activities in the Engadine.
-Depending on the season, courage and preference, on the one hand there are quieter flights in winter or in the evening.
-On the other hand, longer cross-country and thermal flights or even acrobatic flights await.
+Alongside its popularity with individual paragliding pilots, tandem flights have also secured a spot among the mountain sports activities in the Engadin.
+Depending on the season, bravery, and preferences, you can choose between calmer flights in winter or during the evening.
+Alternatively, you can look forward to longer cross-country or thermal flights, or even acrobatic flights.

-The following places are particularly suitable for paragliding flights:
+The following locations are particularly suitable for paragliding:

-From Muottas Muragl you can admire the Engadine and its lakes at sunset.
-From Christmas to Easter you can book a tandem flight with the delta glider or with the paraglider in St. Moritz.
-Take off with or without skis on the Corviglia and land on the frozen lake.
-On the Motta Naluns above Scuol, paraglider pilots regularly take off with their guests.
+From Muottas Muragl, you can admire the Engadin and its lakes at sunset.
+From Christmas to Easter, you can book a tandem flight in St. Moritz with either a delta glider or a paraglider.
+The launch is from Corviglia, either on skis or not, and you land on the frozen lake.
+Regularly, paragliding pilots take off with their guests from Motta Naluns above Scuol.

-The network of hiking trails in the Engadine is said to be over 580 km in the Upper Engadine alone.
-For you, this means that you will need your hiking boots.
-Because no matter where you are in the Engadine, hiking is always a good option.
+The hiking trail network in the Engadine spans over 580 km, especially in the Upper Engadine.
+This means you’ll definitely want to bring your hiking boots.
+No matter where you are in the Engadine, hiking is always a great option.

-Val Sinestra near Sent: Over several suspension bridges the path leads from the art nouveau spa house Val Sinestra through the landscape of the year 2011 to Zuort and further towards Griosch to the hamlet of Vnà.
+Val Sinestra near Sent: This trail leads from the Jugendstil spa Val Sinestra across several suspension bridges through the 2011 landscape to Zuort and continues towards Griosch until reaching the hamlet of Vnà.

-Via Engiadina: This multi-day hike along the Via Engiadina in the Lower Engadine leads in six varied daily stages from Zernez to Vinadi.
-The high trail leads you on the sunny side of the valley to historic villages, through fragrant pine and larch forests, across lush meadows and past gurgling streams.
+Via Engiadina: This multi-day hike along the Via Engiadina in the Lower Engadine covers six diverse stages from Zernez to Vinadi.
+The high trail guides you on the sunny side of the valley through historical villages, fragrant larch and stone pine forests, lush meadows, and past bubbling streams.

-Knee pads: From Samedan via Val Champagna to Muottas Muragl, this trail overcomes a difference of 1100 meters in altitude.
-The hike leads over the high alpine stone desert of Piz Vadret, before you see the entire Engadine panorama at the highest point.
-Down into the valley you can take the Muottas Muragl cable car, which is easy on the knees.
+Knee Pads: From Samedan, this path crosses the Val Champagna to Muottas Muragl, gaining 1,100 meters in altitude.
+The hike takes you over the high alpine stone desert of Piz Vadret, where you can enjoy the stunning panorama of the Engadine from the highest point.
+On the way down into the valley, you can ride down with the Muottas Muragl cable car to spare your knees.

-The difficulty levels for mountain hiking trails are described in more detail in the SAC Hiking Scale.
-Before your hike, it makes sense to familiarize yourself with this scale.
-It is divided into 6 grades.
+The difficulty levels for mountain hiking paths are outlined in the SAC Hiking Scale.
+Before heading out, it’s wise to familiarize yourself with this scale.
+It is divided into 6 levels.

-A popular Engadine activity is to wander through the woods in the morning dew, taking in the silence and the air, and picking mushrooms.
-It is the perfect combination of forest bathing and picking.
-Please note that there is always a closed season from the 1st to the 10th day of the month and a maximum of 2 kg of mushrooms may be collected per person per day.
+A popular Engadin activity is wandering through the forests in the morning dew, taking in the tranquility and air while foraging for mushrooms.
+It’s the perfect blend of forest bathing and collecting.
+Remember that there’s a ban on collecting from the 1st to the 10th of the month, and each person may gather a maximum of 2 kg of mushrooms per day.

-The Engadine is an extremely mountain bike friendly region.
-Over 400 km of pure riding pleasure await you here.
-For many years, the sport has been promoted through cooperation with mountain railroads, sports stores and hotels.
-A lot of effort is put into the construction, signposting and maintenance of trails.
-The mountain passes are particularly popular with racing cyclists, who prefer asphalt roads to paths over hill and dale.
+The Engadin is an extremely mountain bike-friendly region.
+Over 400 km of pure riding pleasure awaits you here.
+For many years, the sport has been supported through collaboration with mountain railways, sports shops, and hotels.
+Considerable effort goes into the construction, signage, and maintenance of trails.
+For road cyclists, who prefer asphalt roads over rugged paths, mountain passes are particularly popular.

 The Inn Cycle Path runs on 4 stages and about 110 km in length through varied terrain and through numerous Engadine villages.
 Half of the path is paved with asphalt and the other half is natural.
 It is signposted as Schweizmobil Route 65 and is ideal for cycling on a gravel bike.